-We have received orders of assessment from the service tax and GST authorities, demanding payment of \mathbb{T} 156.9 million (\$2.0 million based on the exchange rate on June 30, 2022) towards service tax and GST for the period April 1, 2014 to March 31, 2018.
+We have received orders of assessment from the value-added tax ("VAT"), service tax and goods and services tax ("GST") authorities, demanding payment of ₹ 238.1 million (\$2.9 million based on the exchange rate on June 30, 2023) towards VAT, service tax and GST for the period April 1, 2014 to March 31, 2019.
 The tax authorities have rejected input tax credit on certain types of input services.
-Based on consultations with our tax advisors, we believe these orders of assessments are more likely than not to be upheld in our favor.
-We intend to continue to dispute the assessments.
+Based on consultations with our tax advisors, we believe these orders of assessments will more likely than not be vacated by the higher appellate authorities and we intend to dispute the orders of assessments.

-In 2016, we also received an assessment order from the Sri Lankan Tax Authority, demanding payment of LKR 25.2 million (\$0.1 million based on the exchange rate on June 30, 2022) in connection with the review of our tax return for fiscal 2012.
+In 2016, we also received an assessment order from the Sri Lankan Tax Authority, demanding payment of LKR 25.2 million (\$0.1 million based on the exchange rate on June 30, 2023) in connection with the review of our tax return for fiscal year 2012.
 The assessment order challenges the tax exemption that we have claimed for export business.
-We have filed an appeal against the assessment order with the Sri Lankan Tax Appeal Commission in this regard.
-Based on consultations with our tax advisors, we believe this order of assessment is more likely than not to be upheld in our favor.
-We intend to continue to dispute the assessment.
+We have filed an appeal against the assessment order with the Sri Lankan Court of Appeal in this regard.
+Based on consultations with our tax advisors, we believe this order of assessment will more likely than not be vacated by the higher appellate authorities and we intend to dispute the order of assessment.